Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/pdf_ingestion_flow.md

    }
    ```

+2. EncryptionService initialization and key handling:
+   - DCPE keys are loaded:
+     1. First attempted from database (`encrypted_dcpe_keys` column) for cross-device consistency
+     2. Then from localStorage as a fallback
+     3. Generated new if neither exists
+   - DCPE keys are always encrypted with the user's symmetric key before storage
+   - After loading/generation, they are used for all deterministic encryption operations

-2. Encryption operations (using functions from encryptionUtils.ts):
+3. Encryption operations (using functions from encryptionUtils.ts):
    - Document name: `encryptedName = await encryptMetadata(file.name, symmetricKey)` → string
    - Metadata fields:
      ```typescript